krisvanrens/coding-exercises/exploring-rust-exercises/raycasting/README.md

 For now, we'll have to make do with C-style imperative code to solve our compile-time problems.

+Of course, it must be noted that this whole compile-time effort breaks down when the level map must be read from disk for example.
+In a production setting, it probably does not make sense to do this, but it sure makes for a fun experiment!

 ### Version 09: Reorganizing and documentation

-This version is the previous version, where we organized the single source file into a library + executable, and added documentation.
+This version is version 07 (the non-`const` `Map`), where we organized the single source file into a library + executable, and added documentation.

 Make sure you add (concise) documentation and only expose the needed entities using `pub`.